drvinceknight/unpeudemath/_posts/2014-07-27-game-theory-and-pavement-etiquette.md

 From these matrices it is easy to read the outcomes of any strategy pairs.
 If Alexandre plays \\(L\\) and Bernard plays \\(R\\) then they both get a utility of \\(1\\).
-If both are at that strategy pair then neither has a reason to `deviate` their strategy: this is called a [Nash Equilibrium](http://en.wikipedia.org/wiki/Nash_equilibrium).
+If both are at that strategy pair then neither has a reason to 'deviate' their strategy: this is called a [Nash Equilibrium](http://en.wikipedia.org/wiki/Nash_equilibrium).

 Of course though (as alluded to in the BBC article), some people might not always do the same thing.
 Perhaps Bernard would randomly choose from \\(S\\).